LeeMellon/Reivew11-SpaceClock/README.md

 * _You can type 'npm test' to run the testing routine._

+* _Inside the clock.js file, on line 105 change
+    let coarseSecs = this.fineLifeSpanLeftFromBdayTEST()
+ to let coarseSecs = this.fineLifeSpanLeftFromBday()
+    This is an artifact that was necessary for testing purposes.
+Without the TEST, the proper method is called and gives a much more accurate to the current second result._

 * _For versions later than 0.5, or if you add your own front end content type 'npm run start' to launch the app_

 ## Specs

-* _Take in age in years and return the number of seconds this amount of time constitutes._
+* _Take in a set of numbers and return a SpaceClock formatted to create Date objects_
-    input: 20
+    input: let test = new SpaceClock(1976, 12, 17);
+    output: test.month = 11;

+* _Take a SpaceClock and return a rounded year from now._
+    input: bday = new SpaceClock(1976, 12, 17);
+    input: let outcome = bday.roughYearsFromNow();
-    output: 630720000
+    output: 41

+* _Take a SpaceClock object and return a JS Date object_
+    input: bday = new SpaceClock(1976, 12, 17);
+    input: let outcome = bday.makeDate();
+    input: let result = outcome.toString();
+    output: "Fri Dec 17 1976 00:00:00 GMT-0800 (Pacific Standard Time)"

-* _Take in two dates and return the time difference in seconds_
+* _Take in two dates and return the time difference in rounded years_
-    input: (3/9/2018, 3/16/2018)
+    input: let bday = new SpaceClock(1976, 12, 17);
+    input: let now = new SpaceClock(2018, 3, 17);
+    input: let result = bday.roughYearsDiff(now);
-    output: 604800
+    output: 41

+* _Take in a 2 SpaceClock instances and return the differecn in time in Years, Weeks, Days, Hours, Minuets, and Seconds_
+    input: let bday = new SpaceClock(1976, 12, 17);
+    input: let newer = new SpaceClock(2018, 3, 16, 15, 26, 30, 0);
+    input: let result = newer.closeDiff(bday);
+    output: "41 years ,14  weeks, 2 days, 1 hours, 30 minuets, 0 seconds."

-* _Take in an amount of time in Earth years and convert it to "years" on other planets._
+* _Take a date from the past and and convert it to "years" on other planets._
-    input: (1, Mercury)
+    input: let bday = new SpaceClock(1976, 12, 17);
+    input: let newer = new SpaceClock(2018, 3, 16, 15, 26, 30, 0);
+    input: let result = newer.planetDiff(bday, "Merc");
+    output: "171 years ,51  weeks, 2 days, 19 hours, 50 minuets, 0 seconds."

+* _Take a SpaceClock instance of the users Birthday and return an estimated ammount of time left based on an average 79 year lifespan._
+    input: let rando = new SpaceClock(1950, 1, 1, 0, 0, 0, 0);
+    input: let result = rando.coarseLifeSpanLeftFromBday();
-    output: 4.17
+    output: 10.87934576543.

-* __
-* __
-* __
+* _SpaceClock instance of the users Birthday and a planet and return the expected life span left in that planets solar cycle._
+      input: let rando = new SpaceClock(1950, 1, 1, 0, 0, 0, 0);
+      input: let result = rando.planetEcpectencyFromBday("Merc");
+      output: "45 years ,1  weeks, 1 days, 12 hours, 10 minuets, 0 seconds.".
 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_{No known bugs.
+Currently only works with Mars ("Mar"), Venus ("Ven"), Mercury ("Merc") and Jupiter ("Jup") other planets solar cycles may be added in the future.}_

 ## Support and contact details